 Yes, you can.
-We visit many beautiful places in Spiti and your partner will enjoy the journey with the group.
+We visit one of the most pristine landscapes in the country and actively look for rare wildlife.
+Your partner will enjoy the journey with the group.
 Please note that we do not offer a separate non-photographer pricing.

 Is there a lot of walking/trekking involved?

-We’ll try to reach all the places on the tour through vehicles.
-We will be doing some walking at a few places.
-In some (possible) situations, moderate walking may be required to reach places where wildlife sightings may be reported during the tour.
+To track the Snow Leopard, moderate walking (2-3 hours) may be required to reach places where wildlife sightings are reported.
+Basic fitness is required as we’ll be at an altitude of over 14,000 feet.
 We believe that most people in good health should not have any problems with most of the activities through the tour.
 Please speak to us if you have any doubts.